 What should I ask an AI tool about data?

-Whether it uses your data to train its models (and if you can opt out), where data is stored and how it's secured, who can access it and whether it's shared or sold, and whether you can delete it.
+Whether it uses your data to train its models (and if you can opt out), where data is stored and how it's secured, who can access it and whether it's shared or sold, and whether you can delete it and take it with you.
 Reputable business tools answer clearly; vagueness is a red flag.

 Are free AI tools safe for confidential data?